thomasvrussell/sfft/README.rst

 - For crowded-flavor-sfft, the built-in **preprocessing** only mask the saturation-contaminated pixels using SExtractor.
 When data quality masks for the observed imaging data are available in a survey program, one can instead identify the invalid pixels using the data quality masks and mask them by local background.
 Hence, the built-in **preprocessing** can be totally skipped.

-Besides, we encourage users to design dedicated image-masking strategies for their survey programs to unleash the great power of sfft subtraction.
+Besides, we encourage users to design dedicated image-masking strategies for their survey programs to unleash the great power of sfft subtraction!

 Our software provides a customized module which allows users to feed their own image-masking results, i.e., the module only perform the sfft subtraction.
 In this test, you would see the lightning fast speed of sfft subtraction on GPU devices!

 .. [*] **customized sfft subtraction** : The example in subdirectory named subtract_test_customized.
 The test data is the same as those for crowded-flavor-sfft (ZTF-M31 observations), however, the built-in automatic image-masking has been skipped by using given customized masked images as inputs.
 Such *pure* version of sfft is conducted by the module ``sfft.CustomizedPacket``.
 More detailed explanations of the module: help(``sfft.CustomizedPacket``).